Kelley’s Homestead Paradigm

 The spousal waiver is the primary planning tool here.
 If the spouse executes a valid waiver of homestead devise rights, the owner can devise the property to the adult children.
 The children qualify as heirs at law, so the creditor protection survives under Level 6 of the paradigm.

 Without the waiver, the spouse’s life estate vests automatically at death.
 A post-death disclaimer by the spouse cannot cure an invalid devise.
 The vested remainder that passes to descendants at the moment of death cannot be stripped away by a later spousal action.
-This principle was established in In re Estate of Ryerson (Fla.
+The court in In re Estate of Ryerson (Fla.
 15th Cir.
-1993), where the court held that a spousal disclaimer could not divest the adult children of their vested remainder interest.
+1993) held that a spousal disclaimer could not divest the adult children of their vested remainder interest.

 Tenants by the Entirety as a Planning Override

-One way to bypass the paradigm’s restrictions entirely is to title the homestead as tenants by the entirety between spouses.
+Tenants by the entirety ownership between spouses bypasses the paradigm’s restrictions entirely.
 When property is held as tenants by the entirety, the surviving spouse takes full ownership by operation of law at the first spouse’s death.
 The property does not pass through the devise analysis at all because the survivorship feature of entireties ownership is an inter vivos transfer, not a testamentary one.

 This approach works when the goal is to leave the property outright to the surviving spouse.
 It does not work when the goal is to leave the property to someone other than the spouse, because the survivorship feature cannot be overridden by a will.